What Is A Health And Safety Management System

 The Business Case

 Beyond avoiding disasters, a well‑run health and safety management system pays dividends.
-Even so, companies that invest in safety often see lower insurance premiums, reduced absenteeism, and higher employee engagement.
-Even so, when workers feel their employer genuinely cares about their wellbeing, they’re more likely to stick around, show up on time, and give their best effort.
+Companies that invest in safety often see lower insurance premiums, reduced absenteeism, and higher employee engagement.
+When workers feel their employer genuinely cares about their wellbeing, they’re more likely to stick around, show up on time, and give their best effort.
 In short, safety isn’t just a cost—it’s a competitive advantage.

 How It Works